isomerpages/pmo-nccs/media/press-releases/_posts/2024-09-30-post-Singapore and Ghana Launch First Call For Project Applications Under IA On CC Cooperation.md

 variant: tiptap
 ---
 <p>Singapore and Ghana have set out the processes for authorising carbon
-credit projects under their Implementation Agreement on carbon d credits cooperation, in accordance with Article 6 of the Paris Agreement.
+credit projects under their Implementation Agreement on carbon credits cooperation, in accordance with Article 6 of the Paris Agreement.
 Applications may be submitted through Singapore’s Carbon Markets Cooperation website, at <a rel="noopener noreferrer nofollow" target="_blank">www.carbonmarkets-cooperation.gov.sg</a>.</p>